Contents

 • Showcase properties: Keep an eye on video views, post reach and property content shares

-• Drive Traffic to your site: Track referral traffic
+• Drive traffic to your site: Track referral traffic

 Most social media platforms have ways you can view content metrics natively on the platform, which you could then collate to assess content strategy performance.